akshit-sukhija/zepto-blinkit-sales-dashboard-powerbi/README.md

 ## Overview

 The **Zepto vs Blinkit Sales Dashboard** enables users to explore, filter, and compare sales, delivery time, and ratings across two major brands in the online grocery sector.
-Highlighting month-wise performance, category breakdowns, top cities, and payment modes, it supports a granular investigation into how each platform fares across diverse dimensions.
+Highlighting month-wise performance, category breakdowns, top cities, and payment modes, this analysis enables a detailed examination of how each platform performs across various dimensions.

 ***